McPike Mansion: History

 Construction began in 1869 by the architect Lucas Pfeiffenberger.
-In that year, McPike's Rulander was considered one of the finest in quality at an exhibition of the Mississippi Valley Grape Growers' Association, while his Diana was best on exhibition.
+In that year, McPike's Rulander was considered one of the finest in quality at an exhibition of the Mississippi Valley Grape Growers' Association, while his Diana grapes were best on exhibition.
 McPike served as mayor of Alton and was a notable local businessman, involved in real estate and box making.
 He also served as the Librarian of the Alton-Southern Illinois Horticultural Society in the late 1880s.
 He died in 1910.

-In 1925, the mansion was purchased by Paul A. Laichinger, who rented rooms out to others and lived there until his death in 1945.
+In 1925 or 1936, the mansion was purchased by Paul A. Laichinger, who rented rooms out to others and lived there until his death in 1945 or 1951.
 While the house was abandoned for years thereafter, there was some interest in demolishing it and converting the land into a shopping center, though this fell through due to zoning issues.
 In the meantime, the house was ransacked for what was left behind, including its furnishings, wooden banisters and even the toilets, becoming a victim of vandalism and negligence.

 The structure was listed on the National Register of Historic Places on June 17, 1980, but was left derelict for many years, before being purchased by Sharyn and George Luedke in an auction in 1994.
 They had intended to convert it into a hotel, but contrary to earlier assurances at auction, they were unable to secure restoration grant money from any federal, state, or local agencies.
 Despite this, the Luedkes have overseen a restoration process, funded through donations and tours.
 In 2017, the Alton Historical Commission presented them with an award in preservation for work done on the front porch and conservatory.